hillerliao/valiant-falstaff.github.io/_posts/2015-8-4-IbPy-Getting-Started.md

 ![TWS Installer IBIS]({{ site.baseurl }}/images/ibpy/getting_started/tws-installer-ibis-choice.png)

 IB Information System is irrelevant to the API, so no need to install it.
 But you'll also notice that the installer requires you to install two programs rather than just one: Trader Workstation _and_ IB Gateway.
 These two programs can't be installed separately, they are installed as a set.
-IB Gateway is made specifically for API users: you can use it to connect to IB's servers as an alternative to TWS.
+IB Gateway is made specifically for API users: you can use it as an alternative to TWS to connect to IB's servers.
 The advantage of using IB Gateway is that it doesn't require as much processing power and memory as TWS.
 The disadvantage of IB Gateway is that the visual feedback it displays on what your coded application is doing is far less organized and readable than in TWS.
 For instance, using TWS, if our coded application places an order for 100 Google stocks, that order will show up immediately in the _orders_ table of TWS exactly as if we had placed the order manually:

 ![TWS Google Order Screenshot]({{ site.baseurl }}/images/ibpy/getting_started/tws-screenshot-google-order.png)